 2. Taste ciders and charcuterie bites at Ravenskill Orchards

 Tasting ciders at Ravenskill Orchards was one of our favourite things we did on the island.
 The setting is delightful with the farm-style cider house overlooking the orchard.
-The outdoor patio is a great place to relax with a cold glass of Gabbie's cider and pairs perfectly with the charcuterie boxes they have for sale.
+The outdoor patio is a great place to relax with a cold glass of Gabbie's cider that pairs perfectly with the charcuterie boxes they have for sale.

-The Citrus Hopped Cider is some of the best we have ever tasted and fast became a favourite.
+The Citrus Hopped Cider is some of the best we have ever tasted and became a fast favourite.
 So much so, that we bought a whole case of it to take home.
-It's crisp and dry but not beer-y like you would think.
+It's crisp and dry but not "beery" like you would think.
 Our second favourite was the Groovin' Granny.